0.0

 ```

-When Jekyll builds your site, the jekyll-kroki plugin will encode the diagrams, send them to the Kroki server for rendering, then replace the diagram descriptions in the generated HTML with the rendered images in SVG format:
+When Jekyll builds your site, the jekyll-kroki plugin encodes the diagram descriptions, renders them as SVG images using the Kroki server, then embeds them in the generated HTML:

 sample-diagram